julzaza/wildwitchherbs/shop.md

 ---

-##  Dried Artemisia Annua Tea – €8
+##  Dried Artemisia Annua Tea – €14
-50g pack of wildcrafted, air-dried Artemisia annua.
+50g pack of wildcrafted, pure Artemisia annua.
+Hand-harvested and slow-dried, this tea retains its full character — pungent, piercing, and clean.
+Nothing added.
+Nothing diluted.
+Just a wild herb at her strongest, prepared as she has been for generations.
-**Use**: Infuse for 5–10 min.
-Closed lid.
+**Use**: Infuse for 5–10 min. with closed lid.

 [→ Order Artemisia Tea by Email](mailto:info@wildwitchherbs.com?subject=Order%20Request%20-%20Artemisia%20Tea&body=Hi%20Wild%20Witch%20Herbs%2C%0A%0AI'd%20like%20to%20order%20the%20Artemisia%20annua%20Tea.%0A%0AMy%20name%3A%0AMy%20shipping%20address%3A%0APreferred%20payment%20method%20(PayPal%2C%20Revolut)%3A%0A%0AThank%20you.)